skrusche63/akka-nlp/README.md

 ```

 A simple configuration file `server.conf` enable the Actor to support remote access.
 In this project, the server configuration is specified by a plain text file.
 In a production environment, such a configuration will be retrieved from an appropriate service registry.

-If you are interested in more configuration parameter, please have a look [here](http://doc.akka.io/docs/akka/snapshot/general/configuration.html#config-akka-remote).

 ```
 akka {
   actor {